LightPool at Grundy Art Gallery explores Light through exhibitions and commissions to coincide with the Blackpool’s Illuminations season.

-Paper, Canvas, Neon exhibits a broad selection of work from the Grundy’s permanent collection which dates back to 1911.
+Paper, Canvas, Neon exhibited a broad selection of work from the Grundy’s permanent collection which dates back to 1911.

 The Grundy is invested in the research and collection of light-based works to create this annual exhibition of artists working in the field.
 It shows each year during the autumn period to coincide with the Blackpool Illuminations.